OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 We need to fulfill the following requirements to follow this step-by-step guide.

 - Ubuntu 22.04
-- Ipv6 support, thus, WSL is no suitable
 - Access to a GCP project
 - GCloud
 - Git